Odom lab news

 Congrats to the following Odom lab members!

-- Audrey Odom, St. Louis Academy of Sciences Innovator Award
+- Audrey Odom, March of Dimes Basil O'Connor Award

 Odom lab research overview

-There is an urgent need for new drugs to treat malaria, which causes nearly one million deaths per year, mostly in very young children.
-Our lab aims to improve the fundamental understanding of the basic molecular and cellular biology of the malaria parasite, Plasmodium falciparum, in order to identify new antimalarial drug targets.
-Our primary research goals are to understand the biological functions of specific metabolic and signaling pathways in the malaria parasite--that is, to understand what the parasite needs to make, and why it needs to make it.
+New drugs are urgently needed to treat malaria, which causes nearly one million deaths per year, mostly very young children.
+We study the basic molecular and cellular biology of the malaria parasite, Plasmodium falciparum, in order to identify new antimalarial drug targets.
+Our primary research goals are to understand the biological functions of specific metabolic pathways in the malaria parasite--that is, to understand what the parasite needs to make, and why it needs to make it.

 Our lab is part of the Pathobiology Research Unit in the Department of Pediatrics.
 We are located on the 6th floor of the McDonnell Pediatric Research Building.